integration-os/connections/actions/docs/CONTRIBUTING.md

 ### Testing your code 💡

-To test your templates, you can write your logic within a Node in a [Buildable Flow](https://docs.buildable.dev/core-products/flows/creating-a-flow) to ensure everything works as expected.
+To test your templates, you can write your logic within an Action template in a [Buildable Workflow](https://docs.buildable.dev/workflows/building-workflows) to ensure everything works as expected.

 ### Code formatting